Available in Clearing

 You will also learn how to edit and package for a range of journalism formats with an emphasis on cross-media platforms and hand-held technology.
 Complementing practical and contextual skills will be a deeper interrogation of ethical, historical and theoretical debates about journalism.

-A hallmark of our delivery is our close association with the National Council for the Training of Journalists, who accredit our BA and MA Journalism programmes.
+A hallmark of our delivery is our close association with the National Council for the Training of Journalists, who accredit our MA Journalism programmes.
 We will be delivering contextual and critical elements to ensure you are best placed to navigate your way through this dynamic and demanding craft.

 View student profiles